Joy-024/Joy-024/README.md

-In a technological world that always advances.
-I am a Venezuelan guy who is learning programming.
-I know it is not easy but I want to achieve it.
-Now I live in Brazil, I speak Portuguese and a little English.
-There is always free time to fight for your goals.
-Let's work and learn without forgetting our roots of course!!
+I am a Venezuelan and I am learning programming.
+I now live in Brazil, I speak Portuguese and a little English.
+I am very interested in technology and how some things work.
+I hope to work in what I like.
+Greetings

 #### find me!!